 Talking or writing about the experience directly, as though it were a story or a play is something I cannot do.
 The full experience is so rich, so overflowing, so infinite in possibilities that direct representation is clearly unattainable.
 But, like visual subtleties easier to see with your peripheral vision, something of the experience can be captured indirectly, by way of analogies, of shadows and impressionistic portraits, in reflection, after the experience.

 This is why some of the most effective, powerful art is abstract or impressionistic.
-To transmit infinity, direct representational art that creates the expectation of finiteness must be abandoned.
-Minimalism in music, moving us into rhythms and flows that slowly shift us to different states, is again, a sort of indirect encompassing that moves us somewhere, but not directly.
+To transmit infinity, direct representational art, creating an expectation of finiteness, must be abandoned.
+Minimalism in music, moving us into rhythms and flows that slowly shift us to different states, is again, a sort of indirect encompassing, carrying us somewhere, but not directly.
 Experiences in nature align with this method of illumination, gently soaking in, moving us, so that we gradually become aware of the fact that we have been transformed, our attention has been shifted, profoundly altering what we see and hear and know.